7. Follow-along: Using `@defer`

 2. Place your cursor on recentlyAddedRecipes, then right-click and select "Wrap with inline @defer "

-The Response Timeline lets us visualize how long it took for the various pieces of our query to resolve and send data back to us.
-We can see that by adding @defer to the recentlyAddedRecipes , it no longer held up the rest of our query that was ready to return data much sooner.
+The Response Timeline lets us visualize how long it took for the various pieces of our to resolve and send data back to us.
+We can see that by adding @defer to the recentlyAddedRecipes , it no longer held up the rest of our that was ready to return data much sooner.

 Previous